sangkyunyoon/http-endec-java/README.md

 HTTP encoder/decoder in JAVA.

+This endec works with streaming data in a socket-blocking configuration.
+It will block until the whole current HTTP frame is totally parsed.

 * parse all your HTTP streaming

 * chunk your bufferized data into outputstream according to value `fr.bmartel.protocol.socket.DataBufferConst.DATA_BLOCK_SIZE_LIMIT` (you can change this value if you use a JVM which does not support this one)